Samyak-777/nomodel/README.md

 ---

-## The Problem
+## Problem

 every llm hallucinates.
-gpt hallucinates, claude hallucinates, gemini hallucinates, llama hallucinates. we solved it in a weekend.
+gpt hallucinates, claude hallucinates, gemini hallucinates, llama hallucinates. i solved it in a weekend.

 ---

-## Our Solution
+## Solution

-nomodel is a state-of-the-art large language model that achieves **perfect factual accuracy** through a novel architectural innovation we call **Inference Abstention** (IA).
-The model works like this:
+nomodel is a state-of-the-art large language model that achieves **perfect factual accuracy** through a novel architectural innovation we call **Inference Abstention** (IA). the model works like this:

 ```